A firm that helps protect businesses and cities from cyberattacks just got hit by one - Local News 8

 The attacker accessed “certain Red Team assessment tools that we use to test our customers’ security,” the disclosure continued, implying that many of FireEye’s clients, including its government customers, could be indirectly affected by the breach.
 “We are proactively releasing methods and means to detect the use of our stolen Red Team tools.
 We are not sure if the attacker intends to use our Red Team tools or to publicly disclose them.
 Nevertheless, out of an abundance of caution, we have developed more than 300 countermeasures for our customers, and the community at large, to use in order to minimize the potential impact of the theft of these tools.”

-“Their initial analysis supports our conclusion that this was the work of a highly sophisticated state-sponsored attacker utilizing novel techniques,” Mandia wrote.
+Early evidence suggests that a Russia-linked actor was behind the operation, according to a person familiar with the matter.

-Mandia added that the attackers tried to access information “related to certain government customers,” but that the company has no evidence yet that customer information has been stolen.
+Mandia said the attackers tried to access information “related to certain government customers,” but that the company has no evidence yet that customer information has been stolen.

 None of the stolen cybersecurity tools contained so-called zero-day exploits, Mandia said.
 Zero-day vulnerabilities are software vulnerabilities that have never been publicly identified or patched, and can be extremely dangerous if weaponized by malicious actors.